mikebridge/Kafka.Rx.NET/README.md

     client.DeleteConsumerAsync(consumerInstance)
 ```

-## DEMO: Console stream listener
+## Console stream listener

 The console listener is `Kafka.Rx.NET.Console.exe`.
 You can run it with no arguments to see the a list of command-line arguments.

 This example will create a consumer with instanceid "0" in the group "mytestgroup", listening to "mytopic".
+By default it polls, then waits 500ms before repeating.

 ```cmd
 > Kafka.Rx.NET.Console.exe -u http://myhost:8082 -i 0 -g mytestgroup -t mytopic